MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-6-create-send-port-to-deliver-adt^a03-message-to-rx-system-using-file.md

 ---
+description: "Learn more about: Step 6: Create a Send Port to Deliver the ADT^A03 Message to the RX System Using the File Adapter"
 title: "Step 6: Create a Send Port to Deliver the ADT^A03 Message to the RX System Using the File Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"